sverhees/master_villages/README.md

 ---

 ## Data

+The data consists of several subsets (see **documentation** in folder subsets), which are updated when new information becomes available.
+The main file is created from these subsets using the script **create_datasets.R* in folder **data**.

 The latest version of the dataset (**villages** in the folder **data**) consists of a single table with the following parameters: